 Analyzes major factors involved in social policies, programs and organizations.
 Presented using functional, structural and conflict perspectives.
-Examines how the interplay of politics, economics, social values and professionalism shapes the social welfare institution in the United States.
-3 credits
+Examines how the interplay of politics,

-SOWK 2401 Social Welfare: Commonality and Diversity

-Develops a conceptual framework for knowledge building and enhancement of understanding of the social welfare system and how it is made available to and used by different groups in the United States and elsewhere.
+SOWK 2401 Social Welfare: Commonality and Diversity Develops a conceptual framework for knowledge building and enhancement of understanding of the social welfare system and how it is made available to and used by different groups in the United States and elsewhere.
 3 credits